b718/spotify-revamp/README.md

 ### Deployment

-- Netlify (super easy and allows me to deploy in minutes)
+- CloudFlare (super easy and allows me to deploy in minutes)

 ## Video Demo